NewAmsterdamLabs/externals/take-home/data-server/README.md

   `$ [sudo] pip install virtualenv`

-Once Virtualenv is installed, we can go ahead and setup your virtual environment.
+Once Virtualenv is installed, unzip the data-server.zip and navigate to the directory data-server.
+We can go ahead and setup your virtual environment in there.

   `$ virtualenv flask`